-Insulin pumps may be an important tool for anybody with diabetes, particularly type 1, who needs to put insulin into their body.
+Insulin pumps may be an important tool for anybody with diabetes, particularly type 1, who needs to administer insulin.

 The primary treatment for type 1 diabetes is the administration of insulin.

 A person wears an insulin pump outside their body.
-It is a small machine that provides bursts of insulin through a tube and needle as and when needed.
+It is a small machine that provides bursts of insulin through a tube and needle as and when a person needs it.
 Some insulin pumps do not use needles and tubes but attach directly to the skin.

-All the insulin pumps below require a prescription to purchase, and pricing is dependent on a person’s insurance coverage.
+Below are some insulin pumps for a person to consider.
 People who wish to buy a pump should contact the manufacturer with their healthcare and insurance details.

 - alarms if a person goes below their preset glucose levels — the device will stop issuing insulin if a person does not respond

-- a bolus calculator, which automatically calculates doses and tells a person if they set them too close together
+- a bolus calculator that automatically calculates doses and tells a person if they set them too close together

 - predictive alerts